nojronatron/nojronatron.github.io/code401-files/android-themes.md

 ## Customize the Default Theme

-Material design theme is apply to App by default upon project creation.
+Material design theme is applied to App by default upon project creation.

 Material design theme is defined in `styles.xml` file.